Greece

 • A state-funded legal aid scheme is in place for appeals against international protection decisions based on a list of providers managed by the Greek Asylum Service, but capacity is limited.

-• An interview (and interpreter) is always foreseen only in international protection procedures.
+• An interview (and interpreter) is always foreseen in international protection procedures.

-• Decisions are given in writing with reasons according to general rules of administrative procedure.
+• Decisions are given in writing and should be reasoned according to general rules of administrative procedure.

-• Identification of statelessness through alternative procedures does not lead to permission to stay nor rights under the 1954 Convention.
+• In the absence of an SDP, identification of statelessness through alternative procedures does not lead to permission to stay nor most of the rights set out in the 1954 Convention.
+In rare cases, stateless persons recognised through an ad hoc procedure are granted travel documents.

 • Stateless beneficiaries of international protection have access to the same rights as other beneficiaries of protection, including a residence permit (three years if granted asylum and one year if granted subsidiary protection), travel documents, access to the labour market and vocational training, education, social assistance, family reunification, and accommodation under certain conditions.
-Asylum-seekers also have access to some protection.
+Asylum-seekers also have access to some protection, but since 2020 they are only able to access the labour marker after a period of 6 months since lodging the application.

 • Only Greek citizens have the right to vote in parliamentary elections in Greece.